AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

     * Steps 2d1-2d2 are repeated until the user inputs the full name of the person.
     * Use case resumes from step 3.

+**Use case UC09 - Clear AddressBook**

+*MSS*

+1. User requests to clear the AddressBook.
+2. User enters `clear` in the command box.
+3. HireHive clears all existing data, and AddressBook is now empty.

+    Use case ends.

+**Use case UC10 - Getting Help**

+Preconditions: User device has a working Internet connection.

+*MSS*

+1. User requests help in using HireHive.
+2. User enters `help` in the command box.
+3. HireHive opens the help window with a URL to the User Guide.
+4. User copies the URL with the `Copy URL` button on the right side of the help window.
+5. User accesses the User Guide through a browser after pasting the URL in.

+    Use case ends.

+**Extensions**

+* 2a.
+User clicks on the `Help` button on the top left of the display window.
+  * 2a1.
+A dropdown display shows another `Help` button.
+  * 2a2.
+User clicks on the `Help` button.
+  * Use case resumes from step 3.
+* 2b.
+User uses the shortcut to access the `Help` window.
+On Mac, press `fn` + `F1`.
+On Windows, press
+  * Use case resumes from step 3.

+**Use case UC11 - Exiting HireHive**

+*MSS*

+1. User requests to exit HireHive.
+2. User enters `exit` as input.
+3. HireHive saves the data in its current state and closes.

+    Use case ends.

+**Extensions**

+* 2a.
+User clicks on the `File` button on the top left of the display window.
+  * 2a1.
+A dropdown display shows the `Exit` button.
+  * 2a2.
+User clicks on the `Exit` button.
+  * Use case resumes from step 3.
+* 2b.
+User clicks on the close button of the display window.
+On Mac, it is in the top left corner.
+On Windows, it is in the top right corner.
+  * Use case resumes from step 3.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.